C-Pro/wallet-test/README.md

 Being a test task this service is developed with a set of limitations in mind:

-* only two accounts can partitcipate in one payment operations (no exchange type orderbook trades)
+* only two accounts can partitcipate in one payment operation (no exchange type orderbook trades)
 * service uses shared database for all instances (SPOF, possible lock contention and performance bottleneck point).
 Alternative would be distributed consensus based payment operation.
 But it has a tricky implementation and should be tested VERY extensively because of multitude of failure modes
 * no proper error handling
 * no users, authentication and authorization concept introduced